-Targeting technology is advancing every day, and there are many platforms, tools and applications available to advertisers to help reach their target audience in the smartest way possible.
-But none of that matters if your ad messaging isn’t speaking to your audience effectively.
+Targeting technology is advancing every day, and there are many platforms, tools, and applications available to advertisers to help reach their target audience in the smartest way possible.
+But none of that matters if your education ad messaging isn’t speaking to your audience effectively.

-Education marketers have multiple target audiences and demographics to speak to – from prospective students and their parents, to prospective Nursing students and future MBAs, to full-time undergrads and part-time post-grads.
+Education marketers have multiple target audiences and demographics to speak to – from prospective students and their parents, prospective nursing students and future MBAs, to full-time undergrads and part-time post-grads.

 Reaching them is now easier, but connecting with them is what can make or break a successful campaign.

-Here are six tips for making sure you are getting your school’s messaging right:
+Here are six tips for making sure you are getting your school’s education ad messaging right:

 1. Avoid “Too Good To Be True” Advertising

 One of the first things we tend to find as we take over an account is what we call “too good to be true” ad copy.
-An example is a school that offers many different types of bachelor’s degrees but only one or two master’s degrees, but their ad copy within general campaigns – targeting people searching for local schools perhaps – mention their “extensive” bachelor and master degree offerings.
+An example is a school that offers many different types of bachelor’s degrees but only one or two master’s degrees.
+However, their ad copy within general campaigns, perhaps targeting people searching for local schools, mentions their “extensive” bachelor’s and master’s degree offerings.
 The school may be deeming this successful due to a high click-through rate (CTR), but it most likely has a low conversion rate.
 This also equates to a high overall cost and a high cost-per-lead (CPL).
 This is due to many unqualified clicks from those interested in master’s degree options the school is advertising but doesn’t actually offer.

-Our approach is to be clear in the ad messaging and highlight bachelor’s degrees and the 1-2 master’s degrees, ultimately eliminating clicks from those looking for master’s degrees which aren’t offered.
-This approach will result in a lower click-through rate, but also a higher conversion rate at a lower cost.
-We can reallocate that budget to other areas that are successful and need more dollars.
+Our approach is to be clear in the ad messaging and highlight bachelor’s degrees and the 1-2 master’s degrees, ultimately eliminating clicks from those looking for master’s degrees that aren’t offered.
+This approach will result in a lower click-through rate and a higher conversion rate at a lower cost.
+We can reallocate that budget to other successful areas that need more dollars.

 2. Leverage Ad Extensions for Promotional Messaging

-Promotional messaging in education may mean something a little different than when talking about it in retail, but the same concept on strategically supporting “promotions” applies across both verticals.
+Promotional education ad messaging may mean something a little different than when talking about it in retail, but the same concept of strategically supporting “promotions” applies across both verticals.

 While that application deadline messaging works for some, it doesn’t work for all.
-It can not only deter people from clicking to learn more, but frequently updating ad copy can have a negative effect on your key metrics.
-It impacts quality score, which can impact CPCs and CTR.
+It can not only deter people from clicking to learn more but frequently updating ad copy can have a negative effect on your key metrics.
+It impacts quality score, which impacts CPCs and CTR.